McConnell Dowell

-McConnell Dowell is a major infrastructure construction company founded in New Zealand in 1961.
+McConnell Dowell is an infrastructure construction company founded in New Zealand in 1961.
 In 2003 it became a wholly owned subsidiary of Aveng, which is listed on the Johannesburg Stock Exchange in South Africa.

 History

 McConnell Dowell was formed in 1960 by two New Zealand engineers, Jim Dowell and Malcolm McConnell.
 It was involved in pipeline projects in New Zealand before expanding to Australia, Asia and the Middle East in the 1970s.

 McConnell Dowell was listed on the New Zealand Stock Exchange in 1983 as part of the arrangements to take over Hamilton construction company Hawkins Holdings.
 During the remainder of the 1980s, McConnell Dowell also ventured outside of the engineering field int banking and finance, through shareholdings in National Insurance Company of New Zealand, National Pacific Corporation, Renouf Partners, Kupe and property development of the Robert Jones Tower in Auckland.

 Following the 1987 stock market crash, McDonnell Dowell merged with Inter-Pacific Equity, an Australian investment bank, and sold off National Pacific to Government Life Insurance.
 Morrison-Knudsen (USA) took up 48.9% of McConnell Dowell in 1991, but in the mid-1990s sold its share to Dominion Bridge Corporation (Canada) who then held 63%.
 In 1999, Dominion Bridge sold its share to LTA Ltd (South Africa) which was acquired by Aveng the next year.
 Aveng acquired full ownership from the remaining minority shareholders in 2003 via a scheme of arrangement.

-McConnell Dowell bought a majority interest in South Australian company Built Environs in 2008.
+McConnell Dowell bought a majority interest in the South Australian company Built Environs in 2008.

-McConnell Dowell was one of the construction partners in Stronger Christchurch Infrastructure Rebuild Team which was responsible for rebuilding infrastructure in Christchurch following the 2011 Christchurch earthquake.
+McConnell Dowell was one of the construction partners in the Stronger Christchurch Infrastructure Rebuild Team which was responsible for rebuilding infrastructure in Christchurch following the 2011 Christchurch earthquake.